SerbanL/Boris2/README.md

 3. Navigate to cloned directory and use the makefile to compile from source:

-    <i>$ make compile -j N</i>

-    (replace N with the number of logical cores on your CPU for multi-processor compilation, e.g. make compile -j 16)

-    <i>$ make install</i>

-    <i>$ ./BorisLin</i>

-    Notes: before compiling on Linux-based OS you need to have the correct compilation flags in the source code:
+  <b>Notes</b>: before compiling on Linux-based OS you need to have the correct compilation flags in the source code:

     i) Find CompileFlags.h file in Boris directory.